How to install OrangeHRM with Nginx on Ubuntu 24.04

 Install the MariaDB database server on Ubuntu

-OrangeHRM needs a database to store its information, and MariaDB is a great choice.
-Installing the MariaDB database server on Ubuntu is simple.
-You can get it up and running quickly by opening your terminal and using the apt command to install it.
+OrangeHRM needs a database to keep its information safe, and MariaDB is a great choice for this.
+Installing the MariaDB database server on Ubuntu is a simple process.
+You can get it up and running quickly by using the terminal and the apt command.

 To install and use the MariaDB database server, use the instructions below.